+High-carbon steel, as the name suggests, has a high-carbon content percentage, typically ranging from 0.60% to 1.5%.
 The higher carbon concentration and many material properties contribute to its remarkable tensile strength, making it a preferred choice for applications requiring strong and wear-resistant materials.

 High-carbon steel can be hardened using heat treatment methods such as quenching and tempering.
 A heat-treated process like this involves heating the stainless steel to a specific high temperature and then rapidly cooling it to achieve increased hardness.

-You can also invest in plain carbon steel (better known as medium carbon steel or mild steel), which is typically used for railway tracks, train wheels, crankshafts, and gears and machinery parts where a mix of material properties is needed.
+You can also invest in plain carbon steel (better known as medium carbon steel or mild steel), typically used for railway tracks, train wheels, crankshafts, and gears and machinery parts where a mix of material properties is needed.
 However, this amount of carbon is only slightly brittle, compared to high-carbon steel which is extremely brittle, but does have its uses within the industry, as discussed above.

 Applications In Tools and Cutlery

+A primary application of high-carbon steel is in the manufacturing of cutting tools and implements.
 The hardness of higher carbon steel makes it ideal for tools that require sharp edges and resistance to wear and abrasion.
-Items such as chisels, saw blades, drill bits, and knives are often made from ultra-high-carbon steel due to their ability to maintain a sharp edge even under heavy use.
+Items such as chisels, saw blades, drill bits, and knives are often made from ultra-high-carbon steel because they maintain a sharp edge even under heavy use.
+High-carbon steel is needed for the production of quality chef’s knives.
+Chefs and cooking enthusiasts appreciate these knives for their sharpness and edge retention.

 Springs and Suspension Components